Lynne Thigpen: Computer games

-Personal life

-According to Thigpen, she was a practicing Methodist and a lifelong liberal Democrat.
-In addition, she never married nor had any children due to the fact that she had no desire to have those titles in her life same as having to carry along the commitments that came with them.

 Death

-Thigpen died of a cerebral hemorrhage on March 12, 2003, in her Marina del Rey, California home, outside of Los Angeles, after complaining of headaches for several days.
+Thigpen died of a cerebral hemorrhage on March 12, 2003, in her Marina del Rey, California, home, outside of Los Angeles, after complaining of headaches for several days.
+She was 54 years old.
 The coroner's autopsy found "acute cardiac dysfunction, non-traumatic systemic and spontaneous intraventricular hemorrhage, and hemorrhage in the brain."
 Thigpen was entombed at Elmhurst Cemetery in her hometown of Joliet, Illinois.

 Response and legacy

 Following Thigpen's death, the remaining three episodes of the third season of The District killed off her character, Ella Mae Farmer.
-Her death also led to a three-year hiatus of Bear in the Big Blue Houses fourth season, and an unplanned film version of the show was put on hold.
-Two years after Thigpen's death, her Bear co-star Tara Mooney, who played the character Shadow, said in an interview with Ray D'Arcy on Today FM: "The crew's hearts just weren't in it anymore".

 Thigpen's family and friends established a non-profit foundation, The Lynne Thigpen–Bobo Lewis Foundation, to help young actors and actresses learn to survive and succeed in New York theater and to mentor the next generation of Broadway stars.

-Thigpen was posthumously nominated for a Daytime Emmy Award for voicing Luna the moon in Bear in the Big Blue House, but lost to Jeff Corwin for his eponymous wildlife reality series The Jeff Corwin Experience.
+Thigpen was posthumously nominated for a Daytime Emmy Award for Outstanding Performer in Children's Programming for voicing Luna the moon in Bear in the Big Blue House, but lost to Jeff Corwin for his eponymous wildlife reality series The Jeff Corwin Experience.
 Her final film, Anger Management, was dedicated to her memory.
-An elementary school in Thigpen's hometown of Joliet, Illinois, was named for her.
+An elementary school in Thigpen's hometown of Joliet, Illinois, was named after her.